Financial Aid for International Undergraduates

 Financial Aid Options

 With a commitment to access for all students, our financial aid packages for international students could consist of merit scholarships, need-based grants, and an allocation for campus employment.
 Scholarships are awarded based on the merit of their accomplishments, the overall strength of the student's application for admission, and their potential to contribute to the Bennington community.
-Need-based grants are based on a review of student and student's family resources after a CSS Profile is submitted.
+Need-based grants are based on a review of student and student's family resources after a Bennington College Application for International Student Financial Aid is submitted.
 Though the College is not always able to meet the full need of all admitted students, we offer generous awards of merit-based scholarships and need-based aid.

 How to Apply